 Example 4: Kubernetes audit trail – NIST 800-53 system and information integrity control SI-4e

-“The organization deploys monitoring devices that heightens the level of information system monitoring activity whenever there is an indication of increased risk to organizational operations and assets, individuals, other organizations, or the Nation based on law enforcement information, intelligence information, or other credible sources of information.”
+“The organization deploys monitoring devices that adjust the level of system monitoring activity when there is a change in risk to organizational operations and assets, individuals, or other organizations.”

 Sysdig provides a continuous audit of all container infrastructure events to facilitate incident response and NIST 800-53 compliance.
 Use this as proof of compliance for your third-party auditors, even after the containers are gone.